LauraSeeling/proteosim/README.md

 - ps.fragment_peptide: simulates peptide fragmentation

 ## end-to-end example
-A complete example demonstrating the full workflow can be found at: tutorials/ms_experiment_final.ipynb
+A complete example demonstrating the full workflow can be found at:\
+tutorials/ms_experiment_final.ipynb\
-This notebook shows how to:
+This notebook shows how to:\+
-Load proteins from FASTA
+- Load proteins from FASTA
-Digest them
+- Digest them
-Model retention times to conduct a simulated liquid chromatography Simulate MS1 and MS2 data
+- Model retention times to conduct a simulated liquid chromatography
+- Simulate MS1 and MS2 data

 ## requirements
-pip install -r requirements.txt pip install .
+pip install -r requirements.txt\
+pip install .